Ballerina neckline

 In fashion, a ballerina neckline refers to the classic necklines styles on the dance attire, or leotards, worn by the dancers.

 Popularized especially by designers and fashion icons of the mid-twentieth century, the term ballerina (or ballet) neckline can be construed in a variety of ways.
 Some classically styled or traditional leotards have a low, wide, vertically scooped neckline and others are cut in a high horizontal oval shape.
 Both styles may be accompanied by a very low scooped back opening.

 Most often, a ballerina neckline is a relatively high cut horizontal oval shape intended to frame the collarbone.
-It is this particular oval shape that distinguishes the ballerina (or "ballet") neckline from a jewel neckline or a crew neck, which are round.
+It is this particular oval shape that distinguishes the ballerina (or "ballet") neckline from a jewel neckline or a crew neckline, which are round.
 Similar neckline styles would be the bateau neckline (also known as a boat neck) and a scoop neck cut.

 Currently, in the early 21st century, neckline styles on adult women's leotards and children's leotards include an array of variations on the classic necklines, including a front V-neck, front and back V-neck, or a sweetheart neckline with or without ruching at the bust.